UsingCoding/UsingCoding/README.md

 I'm backend engineer from Russia.

-* 🔥 I'm intresting in Kubernetes and cloud native solutions, like Prometheus, Grafana, K3S and e.t.c.
+* 🔥 I'm intrested in Kubernetes and cloud native solutions, like Prometheus, Grafana, K3S and e.t.c.

-* 🐳 Intresting in Docker and docker solutions like BuildKit and VSCode devcontainers.
+* 🐳 Intrested in Docker and docker solutions like BuildKit and VSCode devcontainers.

 * Every day working with DDD and Clean Architecture principles

-* I'm propagandize principle "**Docker everywhere**" - each my project properly dockerized(even mobile development projects).
+* I propagandize principle "**Docker everywhere**" - each my project properly dockerized(even mobile development projects).
 I think it's a cool principle that let achieve independent platform development and full project development workflow repetition.

 * I have expreience in Frontend development with virtual DOM libraries like hyperHTML.

-* Intresting in mobile development with Flutter, even when it was in beta.
+* Intrested in mobile development with Flutter, even when it was in beta.

 <img src="https://readme-typing-svg.herokuapp.com?lines=Golang+%2B+Docker+%2B+Kubernetes;Microservice+architecture+%2B+DDD" alt="Typing SVG" />